WisconsinRobotics/Gazebo-Models/README.md

 A simulated model of various robots made by Wisconsin Robotics using the popular open source enviorment Gazebo.

 ## Requirements
-The simulation enviorment Gazebo is required for this repo.
+The simulation environment Gazebo is required for this repo.
 To install:

 ```
-sudo apt install gazebo7
-sudo apt install libgazebo7-dev
+sudo apt install gazebo7 libgazebo7-dev
 ```
 At the making of this document Gazebo 7 was the lastest verison released, your exact commands may vary.
 To see all packages run:
 ```